joohnyfranzen/My-Property---Laravel-Project/README.md

 # Project developed in the course of api laravel by Udemy

+Developed in laravel the project consists of developing an api in Laravel

+# Application testing requirements

+Laravel 9
+Php 8
+Project Clone

 ### Database:

 - Users - Foreign - ( ( 'user_id' on 'real_state ) ( 'user_id' on 'user_profile' ))